 Visual lights operate and bleeps are heard indicating that the SART has been triggered.

 - Simultaneously a person should observe the radar display for the correct pattern.
 At least 11 concentric circles appear on the radar display if kept on a 12 M range scale.
-The distance between two rings is approximately 0.64 NM.
+The distance between the two rings is approximately 0.64 NM.

 - The SART should also be visually inspected for any signs of physical damage.
 The battery expiry date should also be noted.
 The safety clip should be in place.

 Each survival craft two way VHF equipment should be tested at least once a month to ensure proper operation in case of a distress situation.
-It should be tested on a frequency other than vhf channel 16 (156.8 MHz).
+It should be tested on a frequency other than VHF channel 16 (156.8 MHz).
 The expiry date of the battery needs to be checked and changed when required.